Play streets

 4. Other creative things!!

 Play streets might not be for you – there are loads of other things you can do to support children’s freedom to play out.
-Here are a few ideas – you may well have your own and we would love to hear about them!
+Here are a few ideas – you may well have your own.

 Playing Out activator guide